 First, up on this Best Tor VPN list, we have NordVPN.
 Now there are plenty of reasons to love NordVPN, and its servers are obviously one of them.

 With over 5000+ servers, global server coverage isn’t a big deal for NordVPN.
 As far as features are concerned, specialized servers offered by NordVPN come pre-configured with Tor over VPN.
 Thus, NordVPN is a perfect solution if you’re looking for an onion over a VPN solution.

-Not only that, if you want to take your privacy to a whole another level, you can even use NordVPN’s Double VPN feature.
+Not only that, if you want to take your privacy to a whole another level, but you can also even use NordVPN’s Double VPN feature.
 However, your speeds are going to suffer a bit due to extensive encryption.
 Aside from that, 256-bit encryption, a strict no-logs policy, and excellent device compatibility ensure your privacy is never compromised.

 For more information, check out our exclusive NordVPN review.